kchulj/docs-bosagora-io/docs/12-quorums.md

 ## Overview

-Recall that FBA protocols implement a non-unanimous consensus mechanism by grouping nodes into groups known quorums.
+Recall that FBA protocols implement a non-unanimous consensus mechanism by grouping nodes into groups known as quorums.
 In general, a quorum is the minimum number of people who must participate in a vote in order for a certain proposal to be executed.
-In the early stage of the Bosagora platform, a quorum for resolution was set to one third of the total members.
+In the early stage of the Bosagora platform, a quorum for resolution was set to one-third of the total members.
 However, this can be adjusted later to reflect the average participation rate.

 Initially, quorums were based on Stellar’s consensus protocol (SCP).
 But it has a weak point.
 The quorums on Stellar are configured manually by each node maintainer.
 This can lead to too much centralization if the quorums aren’t configured properly.
 Bosagora addresses that shortcoming by using *quorum balancing* (see below).